-31 Responses to “I joined the cloud – do me a favour and join too!”
+31 replies on “I joined the cloud – do me a favour and join too!”

 Thank you for doing my research for me.
 I have been thinking I should backup all the great information I have created somewhere else other than the stand alone hard drive I use.
 This gives me a good place to look for help.